Privacy & Acceptable Use Policy

 provide, operate and improve the Service and our business;

 Research and development.
-We may use your personal information for research and development purposes, including to analyze and improve the Service and our business.
+We may use your personal information for research and development purposes, including:

 Marketing and advertising.
 We, our service providers and our third-party advertising partners may collect and use your personal information for marketing and advertising purposes: